pkgcore/pkgcore/doc/dev-notes/developing.rst

 If you're just installing pkgcore from a released tarball, skip this section.

-To get the current (development) code with history, install git_ (``emerge git`` on gentoo) and run::
+To get the current (development) code with history, install git (``emerge git`` on gentoo) and run::

-  git clone git://pkgcore.org/pkgcore
+  git clone git://github.com/pkgcore/pkgcore.git

 ====================
  Installing pkgcore